hl7dk/kl-children/input/pagecontent/index.md

 ##### Validation
 * One and only one civil registration number exists, and is a syntactically valid CPR-nr
-* One and only one managing organization exitis, and is a syntactically valid SOR code (only code length is currently validated in the profile, but the authorization validates the actual SOR code)
+* One and only one managing organization exists, and is a syntactically valid SOR code (only code length is currently validated in the profile, but the authorization validates the actual SOR code)
 * One reference to ParentRelation may exist
-* One FHIR status may exist, and should be drawn form the standard ValueSet.
+* One FHIR status may exist, and should be drawn from the standard ValueSet.

 ## ParentRelation
 Information about the relationship between a child and its parents.